 - Surprisingly, many people were unaware of EUSD’s significant advantages and award-winning programs.
 As a result, we would need to sell the benefits of EUSD to prospective parents (both on the new website and beyond), much like universities pitch themselves to prospective students.

 With buy-in from the superintendent’s cabinet on these strategic priorities, we moved on to the next phase of the project.

 Over the next four months, I worked closely with EUSD’s talented Technology and Innovation team to build and launch the new site.
 I served as de facto project manager, coordinating meetings and allocation of critical tasks.

 Modernizing the building blocks of EUSD’s look and feel

 The district’s colors, fonts, and other design elements were either unrefined or completely undefined.
-As a result, we scrutinized and standardized everything with a particular emphasis on achieving a high level of accessibility under the Web Content Accessibility Guidelines (WCAG).
+As a result, we scrutinized and standardized everything with a particular emphasis on achieving a high level of WCAG accessibility.

 I also modernized EUSD’s beloved, long-time school bell logo to be more readable and recognizable at any size: